Asymptotic-Preserving Neural Networks for Multiscale Time-Dependent Linear Transport Equations: Asymptotic-Preserving Neural Networks

 \subsection{The micro-macro decomposition based APNN method}

 Now we present an APNN method based on the micro-macro decomposition method.
-The main idea is to use PINN to solve the micro-macro system~\eqref{eq:micro-macro} or \eqref{eq:micro-macro-1} insteal of the original equation~\eqref{eq:linear-trasport}.
+The main idea is to use PINN to solve the micro-macro system~\eqref{eq:micro-macro} or \eqref{eq:micro-macro-1} {instead} of the original equation~\eqref{eq:linear-trasport}.

 First we need to use DNN to parametrize two functions $\rho(x,v)$ and $g(t, x, v)$.
 So here two networks are used.
 First

 Notice here $\rho$ is non-negative.
 Second,